Born Dortmund, Germany

 Died London, England

 Benno Elkan studied languages in Lausanne before becoming a merchant in Antwerp.
 He moved to Munich to study painting at the Academy, then to Karlsruhe to study sculpture, before visiting Paris, where he encountered Rodin and Matisse, and finally Rome.
 Elkan married the daughter of a Rabbi, pianist Hedwig Einstein, and they later moved to Frankfurt am Main with their children.
-Following Hitler's accession to the Chancellorship and the introduction of anti-Semitic legislation, the couple immigrated to London in 1933 and his work was included in the notorious 'Entartete Kunst' ('Degenerate Art') exhibition launched in Munich in July 1937.
+Following Hitler's accession to the Chancellorship and the introduction of anti-Semitic legislation, the couple immigrated to London in 1933 and Elkan's work was included in his absence in the notorious 'Entartete Kunst' ('Degenerate Art') exhibition launched in Munich in July 1937.
 Elkan also showed three works (heads of Prince Edward, Toscanini and the German-Jewish art dealer, Alfred Flechtheim) in the exhibition 'Twentieth Century German Art', designed as a riposte to the Nazi show, which opened in July 1938 at the New Burlington Galleries in London.